Virus Scan API API Reference

 in header

-Key name (also called file name) of the file in S3 that you wish to scan for viruses
+Key name (also called file name) of the file in S3 that you wish to scan for viruses.
+If the key name contains Unicode characters, you must base64 encode the key name and prepend it with 'base64:', such as: 'base64:6ZWV6ZWV6ZWV6ZWV6ZWV6ZWV'.

 Code Example: